svn2github/curl-wsdk/trunk/README.txt

 This WSDK Release is a maintenance release, for use with Curl API Version 7.0.

+- WSDK 1.1 is supported for both Curl API Version 7.0 and 6.0
+-- get the appropriate distribution for your Curl API Version
 - WSDL service classes contain methods for improved testability -- format-request, parse-response
 - WSDL service classes avoid name conflicts caused by nested elements